kevmongare/kevmongare/README.md

 Mobile Developer | Back End Developer
 ------------------------------------------

 Am currently enrolled in ALX Software Engineering cohort 12.
-I have background in Android App Development and am looking and am ready to push my limits and try out new Ideas in Tech world.
+I have background in Android App Development and am looking forward to collaborate learn and am ready to push my limits and try out new Ideas in Tech .

 * 🌍  I'm based in Nairobi
 * 🖥️  See my portfolio at [Llinkedin](http://www.linkedin.com/in/kevin-mongare-58b960200/)